Skip to Content

 one rectangle 18×48 inch.

-You will crochet it loosely not too tight to create soft and squishy.
+You will crochet it loosely, not too tight, to create a soft and squishy feel.

 Row1. sc in the next chain from hook, then sc in each chain across until the end of the row, ch1 turn.

-Row3 and beyond Repeat row 2 or until piece measures approximately 18 inches long and Fasten off.
+Row 3 and beyond Repeat row 2 or until the piece measures approximately 18 inches long and Fasten off.

-18 inches wide for size s to xl
+• 18 inches wide for sizes s to xl

-24 inches wide for size 3xl to 4xl
+• 24 inches wide for sizes 3xl to 4xl

-Lay piece of big rectangle in flatted and then fold them in half and sew along the edge to create the shoulder by using yarn needle see pic below.
+Lay a piece of a big rectangle in flatted and then fold them in half and sew along the edge to create the shoulder by using a yarn needle.
+See pic below.

-After we finished sewing the edge to create the shoulder then we will add fringe at the side of the poncho.
+After we finish sewing the edge to create the shoulder, then we will add fringe at the side of the poncho.

 All done!